jcorporation/webradiodb/README.md

 You can find the playlists in the `publish/webradios` directory and the station images in the `publish/pics` directory.
 There is also a json index file in the `publish/index` directory.

-The publish directory is refreshed on each pull request through GitHub actions.
+The publish directory is refreshed on each push request through GitHub actions.

 This repository is also published through [GitHub Pages](https://jcorporation.github.io/webradiodb/).